Zero trust security basics

 Internet safety tips

-The good news is that it actually doesn’t take too much effort to increase your cyber security.
+The good news is that it actually doesn’t take too much effort to increase your digital security.
 It’s mainly just about being informed and aware.
 Following are the top tips for individuals to stay safe when they go online:

 Be smart with your digital wallet